polyverse-appsec/vs-boost/raw_instructions.md

 8. **Review the Results**: Each Boost Notebook cell will contain the results of the AI-enhanced processing.
+  * **For Architectural Blueprints**, you can analyze all aspects of your code and project to product a high-level Architectural Blueprint.
   * **For Defect and Security Analysis**, you can edit the code in each Cell and re-run the analysis to see the results.
   * **For Data Compliance**, you can review the data compliance issues in each Cell, and learn more about how your code uses data.
   * **For Coding Guidelines**, you can review the analysis in each Cell to see how your code follows best practices, or differs from standard coding guidelines.